realworldocaml/book/en/variables-and-functions.md

 ((typ ocamltop)(name variables-and-functions/main.topscript)(part 48))
 ```

-So, even though the order of labeled arguments usually doesn't matter,
-it will sometimes bite you in higher-ordered contexts, where you're
-passing functions as arguments to other functions as we were in the
+As a result, when passing labeled functions as arguments, you need to
-above examples.
+take care to be consistent in your ordering of labeled arguments in
+higher-order contexts.

 ### Optional arguments ###

 An optional argument is like a labeled argument that the caller can
 choose whether or not to provide.
 Optional arguments are passed in
 using the same syntax as labeled arguments, and, like labeled
-arguments, optional arguments can be provided in any order.
+arguments, can be provided in any order.

 Here's an example of a string concatenation function with an optional
 separator.
 This function uses the `^` operator for simple pairwise